Frequently Asked Questions

-We understand your frustration and appreciate your patience at this busy time.
-We’re currently experiencing a high volume of calls and our team is working hard to help all of our customers as quickly as possible.
-Please continue to treat our team with kindness and empathy, we’re all doing our best to help.
+We understand your frustration and appreciate your patience at this incredibly busy time.
+We’re currently experiencing an unprecedented amount of calls and our team is working hard to help all of our customers as quickly as possible.
+Please continue to treat our team with kindness and empathy, we’re all doing our best to help during this challenging time.

-Our available slots are filling up quicker than usual.
 If our website isn't showing any available slots, please continue to search for the next available delivery slot.
-Unfortunately, we aren't able to arrange delivery slot bookings over the phone.
+Unfortunately, our Customer Care team aren't able to arrange delivery slot bookings over the phone.

 To minimise time in store when you Pick up your order we have temporarily paused our Bring Your Own Bag (BYOB) option.
 All orders will be packed into paper bags.

 Our online shopping team are working hard and the service is operating as usual, so your order will be ready for you to collect or to have delivered at the time you selected. .